DOI-USGS/sciencebasepy/README.md

 * `create_item(item_dict)`
 Create a new ScienceBase item.
-Documentation on the sbJSON format can be found at https://doimspp.sharepoint.com/sites/usgs-sdm-apps/ScienceBaseProjectDocumentation/SitePages/ScienceBase-Item-Core-Model.aspx
+Documentation on the sbJSON format can be found at https://doimspp.sharepoint.com/sites/usgs-sdm-apps/ScienceBaseProjectDocumentation/SitePages/ScienceBase-Item-Core-Model.aspx This link is available to USGS users and external users who request access (email: sciencebase@usgs.gov).
+These resources will be made public at another documentation page in 2023.

 * `create_items(item_dict_list)`
 Create multiple new Items in ScienceBase. item_dict_list: list of item_dict objects representing the ScienceBase Catalog items to create.